m-lamonaca/programming-notes/DotNet/C#/C#.md

 Enum.IsDefined(typeof(EnumType), value);  // whether a given integral value, or its name as a string, exists in a specified enumeration. enumObj.HasValue(enumType.Const)  // test whether a flag is set in a numeric value

-EnumType instance = (EnumType) EnumType.ToOnject(typeof(EnumType), value);  // convert a value of any integral type to an enumeration value
+EnumType instance = (EnumType) EnumType.ToObject(typeof(EnumType), value);  // convert a value of any integral type to an enumeration value

 // Converts the string representation of the name or numeric value of one or more enumerated constants to an equivalent enumerated object
 Enum.Parse(typeof(EnumType), value);